sakoora0x/laravel-telegram-bot/README.md

 </inline-keyboard>
 ```

-If you want make redirect to another page from button, use this template:
+If you want to make a redirect to another page from a button, use this template:

 ```html
 <inline-keyboard>